adolenc/cl-messagepack-rpc/README.md

-## About
+## cl-messagepack-rpc
-This is a Common Lisp implementation of the [MessagePack-RPC](https://github.com/msgpack-rpc/msgpack-rpc) protocol, using [cl-messagepack](https://github.com/mbrezu/cl-messagepack) and [cl-async](https://github.com/orthecreedence/cl-async) under the hood to follow the [msgpack-rpc specifcation](https://github.com/msgpack-rpc/msgpack-rpc/blob/master/spec.md).
+A Common Lisp implementation of the [MessagePack-RPC](https://github.com/msgpack-rpc/msgpack-rpc) protocol, using [cl-messagepack](https://github.com/mbrezu/cl-messagepack) and [cl-async](https://github.com/orthecreedence/cl-async) under the hood.
+This library follows the [msgpack-rpc specifcation](https://github.com/msgpack-rpc/msgpack-rpc/blob/master/spec.md).

-Currently only the client side functionality is fully supported, but some server-side features like registering callbacks are also implemented.
+Currently only the client side functionality is fully supported, but some server-side features like registering callbacks for clients are also implemented.
+Library supports connecting to the server via TCP sockets or using named pipes.

 ## Installing package
 The simplest way to install the package and the dependencies is to use [quicklisp](https://www.quicklisp.org/).
 For now you will need to manually clone this repository into your `~/quicklisp/local-projects` folder: